 build commercial accomodation inside the South West National Park.
 The

 next commercial project inside a park in Tasmania is a string of

 commercial huts along the South Coast Track.
-I wonder how long it
+I wonder how

 will take for the hut operator to encourage a reduction in camping and